eliadsbgu/DOAO/README.md

 # ML_COURSE_DOAO

-    This class is an implementation of :
+    DOAO.py is an implementation of :
     Kang, Seokho, Sungzoon Cho, and Pilsung Kang.
 "Constructing a multi-class classifier using one-against-one approach with different binary classifiers."
 Neurocomputing 149 (2015): 677-682.